zeitlings/alfred-workflows/README.md

             <img src="assets/icons/dt3pdf.png">
         </td>
         <td>
-            Get either the DEVONthink 3 reference URL from PDF Expert, i.e. the <code>x-devonthink-item</code> page link for the active document opened in PDF Expert, or the <i>selection link</i> if you have text selected.
+            Get either the DEVONthink 3 reference URL from PDF Expert, i.e. the <code>x-devonthink-item</code> page link for the active document opened in PDF Expert, the <i>selection link</i> if you have text selected, or the <i>annotation link</i> if your selection intersects an annotation and checking for annotations is enabled.
         </td>
     </tr>
 </table>

-The PDF, of course, has to live in one of your DEVONthink databases.
+The PDF, of course, has to live in one of your open DEVONthink databases.
 - `cmd ⌘` to open the PDF on the same page in DEVONthink
 - `.xdev` to enable or disable opening the document in DEVONthink when using the hotkey

 **Expected result A:** `x-devonthink-item://1D7FA99A-AAFF-4883-9853-F0666A650400?page=6`
 **Expected result B:** `x-devonthink-item://1D7FA99A-AAFF-4883-9853-F0666A650400?page=6&start=66&length=9&search=selection`
+**Expected result C:** `x-devonthink-item://1D7FA99A-AAFF-4883-9853-F0666A650400?page=6&annotation=Squiggly&x=212&y=406`

 ### Known issues